-Workload formulas are based on the same general concept as hazard formulas except that they extend the range of activities associated with police action to include: Population density, school populations, special problems of residents, number of businesses, etc. Although the terms hazard and workload are used synonomously, the term hazard generally refers to crime-related factors.
-Workload is an expansion of the hazard formula where factors accounting for the total patrol service requirement are taken into consideration.
+police action to include: Population density, school populations, special problems of residents, number of businesses, etc. Although the terms hazard and workload are used synonomously, the term hazard generally refers to crime-related factors.
+Workload is an expansion of the hazard formula where factors accounting for the total patrol service requirement deployment.
+These programs can develop schedules for individual patrol 11 units, as well.

-Because the collection and analysis of workload data can often be a time-consuming and tedious process, recently a number of computer programs have been developed to assist both small and large departments in patrol deployment.
-These programs can develop schedules for individual patrol units, as well.
+Because the collection and analysis of workload data can often be a time-consuming and tedious process, recently a number of computer programs have been developed to assist both small and large departments in patrol